 The Death of Superman is a solid DC Original Animated Movie.
 Some of the more recent entries have been a little lacklustre, principally due to director Sam Liu, who is notedly relegated to co-director position here.
 The plot is on the slighter side – there is not too much more to the latter half than the Justice League (but mostly Superman) and Doomsday beating the crap out of each other.
 The one thing that the film gains that the original comic-book did not have is the whole story arc about Lois and Clark being involved and his decision to reveal his secret identity to her just before the attack by Doomsday (something that had predated The Death of Superman event by a year in the comic-books).

-Even though you feel as though the film could have given more in the story department, Sam Liu and co-director Jake Castorena, a former storyboard artist on various DC animated films and tv series who had previously solo-directed Scooby-Doo & Batman: The Brave and the Bold (2018), create some epic-sized superheroic action that thrill in all the ways it used to back in the era of the various Bruce Timm tv series.
+Even though you feel as though the film could have given more in the story department, Sam Liu and co-director Jake Castorena, a former storyboard artist on various DC animated films and tv series who had previously solo-directed Scooby-Doo & Batman: The Brave and the Bold (2018) and subsequently made Batman vs Teenage Mutant Ninja Turtles (2019), create some epic-sized superheroic action that thrill in all the ways it used to back in the era of the various Bruce Timm tv series.
 The actual scenes of Superman’s death are played for all the epic pathos that the film can wring out of them.